-So, we will have to expand exponential i theta sigma z which will become cos theta into the identity matrix plus i and n dot sigma will simply be sigma z.
-So, it's i sigma z sine theta okay these are some of the properties of spins and why I introduce them is because that we are going to talk about spins now which we have ignored so far while talking about quantum hall effect.
-So, let us go back to the discussion of spin hall effect.
-So, and it's abbreviated usually as she you will see another called as a i she which is inverse spin hall effect.
-So, let me write a few salient features.
+So this is the formula for this the Pauli matrices are taken to the exponents as I said n cap is an arbitrary unit vector, unit vector pointing in an arbitrary direction theta is some angle and sigma is a Pauli matrix.
+So if you take n cap to be along the z direction then it becomes equal to sigma z so we will have to expand exponential i theta sigma z which will become cos theta into the identity matrix plus i and n dot sigma will simply be sigma z so it's i sigma z sine theta okay.
+These are some of the properties of spins and why I introduced them is because that we are going to talk about spins now which we have ignored so far while talking about quantum Hall effect.